br101/pingcheck/README.md

 # pingcheck
-Check connectivity of interfaces in OpenWRT
+Check connectivity of network interfaces in OpenWRT

-Checks with "ping" (ICMP echo request/reply) wether a configured host (normally on the Internet) can be reached via a specific network interface.
+Checks wether a configured host (normally on the Internet) can be reached via a specific network interface.
 Then makes this information available via `ubus` and triggers "online" and "offline" scripts.
 It's like hotplug for internet connectivity and especially useful if your router could be connected via multiple interfaces at the same time.
+The check be done with classic ICMP echo requests like `ping` or by trying to establish a TCP connection to a web-server (or any TCP server), which can be useful when ICMP is blocked by a firewall.

 ## Config options